kehsihba-etahdiv/literature-study/README.md

 6. I have no mouth and i must scream

+mangas:-
+1. monster
+2. 20th century boy

+3. kingdom (chinese kingdoms in centuries of war)

 book which have main message on hindu mythology and stuff ; from Wendy Doniger :-
 1. The Origins of Evil in Hindu Mythology
 2. The Hindus: An Alternative History

-mangas:-
-1. monster
-2. 20th century boy
 ````